PhillypHenning/Witchlight/Sessions/Arc-5/Sessions/Session-3.md

 ### Plot Threads & Character Notes
 - Sevro: Soul split (Mr. Hat 1000 years, Chopagne eternity after), storm appears when emotional
 - Di: Chopagne watching, expects progress on killing witches, molten scimitar with snake eye
+  - **Security Detection**: Detection stone will sound due to Chopaign patronage
+  - **Casino Owner Interest**: Velisara/Caldrien may want info on Chopaign (one of 6 Night Shades of Cania, powerful pit fiends in Mephistar)
+  - **Potential Deal**: Owners might offer minor gift/favor for information about the Night Shade
 - Karag: "Heir of Twilight" - treated as high-class in Thither, can carry party members
 - Pin: Will remember party's kindness, connection to King Thistle Dark
 - Maurnu: Working with Tempest (Bavlorna's hagspawn son), will appear at casino